 These defenses continued on through to the late 1980s, as ’83 draftee Ken O’Brien took the helm.
 For the later part of O’Brien’s career, however, and much of the 90s thereafter, times were lean for the Jets, thanks to the repeated comically bad choices at NFL drafts.
-And then, finally (or so they thought) … Bill Parcells, a guy who’d already taken one Lombardi with the Giants and been to another with the New England Patriots, was hired as head coach to finally make the Jets champions again.
+And then, finally (or so they thought) … Bill Parcells, a guy who’d already taken one Lombardi with the Giants and been to another Super Bowl with the New England Patriots, was hired as head coach to finally make the Jets champions again.
 Only, the usual happened between Parcells and authority and after one AFC championship game appearance sandwiched by two sub-.500 seasons, he was gone.
 Parcells’s total mark with the Jets: 30-20 SU/30-19-1 ATS.